Creamy Mashed Turnips

 Turnips are often associated with other root vegetables like potatoes and rutabagas, but did you know turnips are actually related to broccoli, Brussels sprouts, kale and other cruciferous vegetables?
 Turnips have a significant amount of vitamin C and fiber along with being low in calories (according to WebMD).

 What tends to scare a lot of people away from turnips is their bitter, peppery flavor.
-Although it doesn’t completely remove the bitterness, cooking turnips with potatoes and in chicken broth, as I did here helps to reduce it.
+Although it doesn’t completely remove the bitterness, cooking turnips with potatoes and chicken broth, as I did in this turnip puree helps to reduce it.

 This mashed turnip recipe is: